open-policy-agent/opa/docs/content/opa-1.md

 ## The `future.keywords` imports

 The `in`, `every`, `if` and `contains` keywords have been introduced over time, and currently require opt-in to prevent them from breaking policies that existed before their introduction.
 The `future.keywords` imports facilitate this opt-in mechanism.
-In OPA v1.0 all the future keywords will be part of the language by default and the `future.keywords` imports will become a no-op.

-### Why is this included

-The `future.keywords` imports were introduced years ago, and since then, multiple keywords have been added as part of this special import.
 These keywords help to increase the readability of policies and provide syntactic sugar for commonly used operations such as iteration, membership checks, defining multi-value rules, and so on.
-There is growing adoption of these keywords and their usage is prevalent in the OPA documentation, Rego Playground etc.
+There is growing adoption of these keywords and their usage is prevalent in the OPA documentation, Rego Playground, etc.

-### How this is a breaking change

-This is _not_ a breaking change.
-In OPA v1.0, the `future.keywords` imports will not be required, but policies that use them will continue to work.
+In OPA v1.0 the `in`, `every`, `if` and `contains` keywords will be part of the language by default and the `future.keywords` imports will become a no-op.

-A policy that makes use of the `in`, `every`, `if` and `contains` keywords, but doesn't import `future.keywords` is valid in OPA v1.0 but not in older versions of OPA.
+A policy that makes use of these keywords, but doesn't import `future.keywords` is valid in OPA v1.0 but not in older versions of OPA.

 ### Making new and existing policies compatible with OPA v1.0